 - List and documentation of the INSPIRE spatial object types that are converted to the feature or object class; this includes the subtype codes (STYPE field)

-- Fields of the feature or object class with the name of the field, the name of the source property in the INSPIRE application schema, the list of INSPIRE spatial object types for which this field applies, the data type in the geodatabase, and the documentation of the property with additional remarks about the conversion into the geodatabase
+- Fields of the feature or object class with the name of the field, name of the source property in the INSPIRE application schema, list of INSPIRE spatial object types for which this field applies, data type in the geodatabase, and documentation of the property with additional remarks about the conversion to the geodatabase

 - Dependent feature or object classes (to represent additional geometry properties or multiple attribute values) with documentation and the list of all associated fields

 Notes for Annex II and Annex III data themes

 The following are the Annex II- and Annex III-specific geodatabase implementation guidelines.
 These are Annex II and Annex III specific and take precedence over Annex I rules:

 - Feature classes belonging to a particular data theme are organized in a feature dataset for that data theme.
 This supports better navigation and expansion when many additional data themes for Annex II and Annex III are implemented.

 The Annex II and Annex III Geology and Land Cover feature classes and tables don't use the IFCID as the unique identifier as in Annex I. Instead, each table has its own unique identifier and the following are true: